-We're doing things a little differently this year.
+College orientation is virtual this year.
 Check out the links below to read more about services that you may need to know about.

 If you're entering year one of a program this year, don't forget to read your Program Checklist.
+You will need to upload your photo to get your Student ID Card.
+You may also need to purchase print credits closer to your program start date.

 Please check your college email account regularly; you will be sent important information from your school and/or instructor about your courses and how to access them.
 If off-campus, use your college username and password to access webmail.